- The sentence method of note-taking is very versatile and easy to use, but it’s certainly not the most efficient method out there.

-Myself, I only use the sentence method on the rare occasion that I come into a fast-paced, unorganized live lecture without any preparation.
-Then, after class, I rewrite the sentence notes into a more digestible form with something like the outline method or Cornell method.
+Personally, I only use the sentence method on the rare occasion that I come into a fast-paced, unorganized live lecture without any preparation.
+Then, after class, I rewrite the sentence notes into a more digestible form with something like the outline method, Q/E/C method, or Cornell method.

 What is the sentence method of note-taking?

 At one point, I was an avid user of the sentence method myself.
 Nowadays, however, I try to avoid using the sentence method unless all other methods are ruled out.
-That’s rarely the case, though, because nowadays I study fully online and I can go into classes whenever and however it suits me best.
+That’s rarely the case, though, because nowadays, I study fully online, and I can follow classes whenever and however it suits me best.

 When should you use the sentence note-taking method?